Use Blecon from a Development Board

 • Sending data to the cloud and receiving responses

-• Receiving associated with the board from the Blecon Network
+• Receiving events associated with the board from the Blecon Network

 • Viewing the location information about the board